RubenGoitom/RPG-RAH-RAH/README.md

 ﻿# RPG-RAH-RAH
 RPG-RAH-RAH - ReadMe file of unit testing.

-Char package test suite.
+Char file test suite.
-This test suite verifies the functionality of the Char package, which contains classes for different types of characters in a role-playing game (RPG).
+This test suite verifies the functionality of the Char file, which contains classes for different types of characters in a role-playing game (RPG).
 It includes tests to ensure that the character classes and their associated methods are working correctly.

 Tested features The test suite covers the following features of the Char package: